ilhamalrahm/Tkinter/README.md

 # Realtime chat app

-Built with create-react-app, expressjs, socketIO and MongoDB.
+Built with ReactJs, ExpressJs, socketIO and MongoDB.
+This Project is not built using Tkinter, the Repo name is Tkinter because the initial plan was to build using Tkinter.